-31. The oil filter, mounted vertically on the right-hand side of the engine towards the rear, receives the oil from the oil pump and filters out the finer contaminants, which passed through the oil pump inlet tube strainer.
-The oil flows through the oil adaptor into the filter housing where it then flows through the filter element, outside-to-inside, trapping the contaminants on the outside of the element.
-The clean oil then flows downward through the oil adaptor into the filter becomes blocked, a bypass relief valve, located in the oil adaptor, allows oil to bypass the filter restricting the oil flow.
+31. The oil filter, mounted vertically on the right-hand side of the engine towards the rear, receives the oil from the oil pump and filters out the finer contaminants, which have passed through the oil pump inlet tube strainer.
+The oil flows through the oil adaptor into the filter housing and passes through the filter element, outside-to-inside, trapping the contaminants on the outside of the element.
+The clean oil then flows upward through the oil adaptor into the oil galleries.
+If the filter becomes blocked, a bypass relief valve, located in the oil adaptor, allows oil to bypass the filter restricting the oil flow.